-Item 7.
-Overview of pharmacy IT priorities overview and brief update on the IT elements proposed within the Primary Care Recovery Plan (10.10-10.20am)
+Overview of pharmacy IT priorities overview and brief update on the IT elements proposed within the Primary Care Recovery Plan

 NHS England, DHSC and the CP ITG have previously flagged the pharmacy IT priorities: PRSB Community Pharmacy Data Standard / Community Pharmacy Contractual Framework (CPCF) IT; records access; payment and data APIs; Booking and Referral Standards (BaRS); and EPS next generation.
 The CP ITG has continued to support these projects and Community Pharmacy England is also working with the NHS on the next steps to progress these areas.
-These priorities align with the CP ITG's vision and the 'key to the future of pharmacy IT' infographic (which incorporates requested updates from the group - made at he last meeting and via email.
-The Primary Care Recovery Plan sets out digital enablers in line with these (see the IT policy: Delivery plan for recovering access to primary care section of Appendix CPITG 04/06/23).
+These priorities align with the CP ITG's vision and the 'key to the future of pharmacy IT' infographic (which incorporates requested updates from CP ITG - made during CP ITG events and via email.
+The Primary Care Recovery Plan sets out digital enablers in line with these (see the IT policy: Delivery plan for recovering access to primary care section).